-On 27 November 2013, the Minister for Community Services announced a new needs-based funding model as part of the NSW Government’s commitment to addressing and reducing homelessness.
-For more information, download the Minister’s media release (PDF).
-This media release has been revised to reflect updated figures.
-Further information relating to this announcement will be published once tenders are fully open.
+On 27 November 2013, the Minister for Family and Community Services announced a new needs-based funding model and the opening of tenders for Specialist Homelessness Services, as part of the NSW Government’s commitment to reduce homelessness.

-Given the special circumstances in the inner Sydney area, a separate, collaborative planning approach and tender process has been developed for specialist homelessness funding in this area.
-For more information, download the Inner city Sydney procurement approach fact sheet (PDF).
+Given the special circumstances in the inner city Sydney area, a separate, collaborative planning approach and tender process has been developed for specialist homelessness funding in the inner city Sydney area.

 Practice Guidelines have been developed to assist SHS providers to continue to innovate, build on lessons learned across the sector and bring together evidence that supports the most effective ways to address homelessness in NSW.
 The guidelines focus on:

 - SHS outcomes and role within a broader homelessness service system,

 - Interim policy for supporting unaccompanied children under 16 years.